 This article provides an overview of Highly Available configuration options for your cross-premises and VNet-to-VNet connectivity using Azure VPN gateways.

 Every Azure VPN gateway consists of two instances in an active-standby configuration.
 For any planned maintenance or unplanned disruption that happens to the active instance, the standby instance would take over (failover) automatically, and resume the S2S VPN or VNet-to-VNet connections.
 The switch over will cause a brief interruption.
 For planned maintenance, the connectivity should be restored within 10 to 15 seconds.
-For unplanned issues, the connection recovery will be longer, about 1 to 3 minutes in the worst case.
-For P2S VPN client connections to the gateway, the P2S connections will be disconnected and the users will need to reconnect from the client machines.
+For unplanned issues, the connection recovery is longer, about 1 to 3 minutes in the worst case.
+For P2S VPN client connections to the gateway, the P2S connections are disconnected and the users need to reconnect from the client machines.